pingcap/docs-cn/ticdc/ticdc-sink-to-cloud-storage.md

 - `ST` is the string type, which can be `CHAR`, `VARCHAR`, `TEXT`, `BINARY`, `BLOB`, or `JSON`.
 - `M` is the maximum length of the string.

-The string types are defined as follows in `schema.json`:
+The string types are defined as follows in the schema file:

 ```json
 {